Configuration

 1 |

-Specifies export model batch inference size or the max number of images the exported model will process concurrently in predict mode. |
+Specifies export model batch inference size or the maximum number of images the exported model will process concurrently in predict mode.
+For Edge TPU exports, this is automatically set to 1. |

 device |